Skip to content

 • Security Model β€” what is and isn't protected, known limitations.

-• Migration Guide β€” migrating an existing username/password app.
+• Migration Guide β€” migrating an existing username/password app to ZKP Auth.

 Released under the MIT License.